themanyone/FindAImage/README.md

 A local server is a good way to generate captions and keep images private.
 [Install llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
 If you already cloned `llama.cpp`, you can make a link to it under `llama-cpp-python/vendors` to avoid downloading it twice.
 Build the project using acceleration like CUDA or VULKAN, if possible.
 Look to the tutorial below for additional instructions on finding and downloading a LLAVA model for it.

 We set up a `llama.cfg` that includes a link to our model.
 If you add other models, just make sure the `model_alias` contains 'vision' or 'llava' so we can identify it as a vision model.
 Increase `n_gpu_layers` if there is enough VRAM.
+[Get models from here](https://huggingface.co/hellork).

 ```shell
 {